Energy-Efficient State Estimation with 1-Bit Sensing: A Bussgang-Kalman Framework for Internet of Things: Numerical Experiments

-To reflect realistic system characteristics, we also conduct experiments under heterogeneous measurement noise conditions.
-In this case, we set the state noise variance such that $q^{2}=-30\;\text{dB}$, and for each ADC, we independently sample the measurement noise variance from a uniform distribution between $-20\;\text{dB}$ and $-10\;\text{dB}$.
+To reflect more realistic front-end conditions, we also evaluate heterogeneous-noise branches.
+The state noise variance is set to $q^2=-30\;\text{dB}$, and the measurement noise variance for each branch is independently sampled from a uniform distribution between $-20\;\text{dB}$ and $-10\;\text{dB}$.
+The results are summarized in Table~\ref{tab:reduced-BKF_heterogeneous_MSE}.

-The experimental results are presented in Table~\ref{tab:reduced-BKF_heterogeneous_MSE}.
-This shows that the performance of BKF and rBKF improves as the number of ADCs increases.
-As in the identical-noise case, BKF and rBKF with 1-bit observations outperform the EKF using ideal observations for ADC counts greater than eight.
-However, under heterogeneous-noise conditions, reducing the dimensionality of the observation vector inevitably incurs some information loss.
-Consequently, rBKF’s performance is slightly worse than BKF’s, though the gap remains small.